absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 # Intro to GPU's
 GPU's are fairly ubiquitous at this point.
-They started off as purely for graphics, but around 2008, enough researchers had tinkered with workarounds to use them for general computing, that Nvidia put out CUDA, opening up GPU's for more general usage.
+They started off as purely for graphics, but around 2008, enough researchers had tinkered with workarounds to use them for general computing that Nvidia put out CUDA, opening up GPU's for more general usage.
 GPU's still do lots of graphics, but the opaque black box parts are increasingly opened and even graphics API's such as OpenGL, Vulkan, Metal and DirectX have opened up.
 With modern graphics API's you don't even necessarily need a graphics output to use them.
 You can just use the pure compute capabilities.
-This guide won't get into graphics, except for the graphics specialization.
+This guide won't get into graphics, except for the sections specialized for graphics of course.

-Ok, so anyways, GPU's are pretty hot stuff right now as the software support becomes deeper and deeper, the hardware increasingly has hardware support for specific operations in deep learning, ray tracing and optical flow, and deep learning has hit the mainstream.
+Ok, so anyways, GPU's are pretty hot stuff right now as the software support becomes deeper and deeper, the hardware increasingly has hardware support for specific operations in deep learning, ray tracing and optical flow, and deep learning has hit the mainstream in a big way.

-You can think of the GPU as an expansion of the memory hierarchies we have been examining earlier.
+You can think of the GPU as an expansion of the memory hierarchies we examined earlier.
-It is not running in lock step, and you have to program more things explicitly, while also changing your mindset about how programming works.
-Memory transfers to and from the CPU and GPU will be relatively explicit, you have explicit control of a part of the L1 cache, you have to start programming in a work group oriented fashion and if-statements become quite dangerous.
+It is not running in lock step with the CPU, and you have to program more things explicitly, while also changing your mindset about how programming works.
+Memory transfers to and from the CPU and GPU will be relatively explicit, you have explicit control of a part of the L1 cache (on Nvidia architectures at least), you have to start programming in a work group oriented fashion and if-statements become quite dangerous.

 If the CPU, with its numerous cores is like a team of highly skilled specialists building a car, sure, they can build an amazing car, they can adapt to changing circumstances quite well, they can act independently, then the GPU is like a factory.
-Each path and process has to be carefully optimized, they might each only deal with a very small piece each and people have to work in lockstep.
+Each path and process has to be carefully optimized, they might each only deal with a very small piece of the process each and people have to work in lockstep.
 But.
 Their throughput is unmatched.

 I will go into more detail as to how to actually write GPU code, but the guide is set up using Rust and a GPU API abstraction layer called [wgpu](https://wgpu.rs/).
-You don't need to understand how it works right now, but it means that you should be able to run all code, including GPU code, on your platform, even if it's made by Apple or AMD.
+You don't need to understand how it works right now, but it means that you should be able to run all code, including GPU code, on your platform, no matter whether it's made by Apple, Nvidia, AMD or Intel.

 In general, I will be using terminology specific to the compute part of the graphics API's and I will keep to ```wgpu``` and ```wgsl``` terminology.
 You might see significant differences in terminology if you follow up this guide while having previous ```CUDA``` programming experience.
+In terms of how the hardware is designed, my knowledge is mainly based on Nvidia architecture.

 ## GPU Hardware
 First off, when dealing with the GPU, you will have to manipulate the GPU from the CPU with commands like "allocate this much memory", "transfer this memory from the CPU to GPU", "execute this shader/kernel" and "synchronize".
 These are all done in whatever language you are writing in on the CPU side, except for the actual program the GPU has to run.
-This is distinct from the GPU API, some GPU APIs even accept shaders written in multiple shading languages, as they can either be transpiled (translated) from one language to another, or they can be compiled to an intermediate representation, such as SPIR-V, which they can then ingest.
+This is distinct for the GPU API, some GPU APIs even accept shaders written in multiple shading languages, as they can either be transpiled (translated) from one language to another, or they can be compiled to an intermediate representation, such as SPIR-V, which they can then ingest.
+What actually happens is they have a compiler hidden behind the scenes and compile it to other representations.
+Don't worry about that.

-But once we have built up all of these commands, at least if they are non-blocking, as in the CPU program won't advance until the command has completed, we have to actually submit them to the GPU.
+But once we have built up all of these commands, at least if they are non-blocking, as in the CPU program will advance regardless of the command having completed, we have to actually submit them to the GPU.
 We do this with a synchronization.
 The commands may/may not have already been submitted, but if you call a synchronization function, the CPU-side code will block and wait until any and all submitted commands have executed on the GPU and the GPU sends the all-clear signal in return.
 Imagine you are at a horse track.
 You have to give instructions